Minster Lovell Hall

 History, tourist information, and nearby accommodation

-Located in a picturesque position beside the River Windrush in the lovely village of Minster Lovell are the ruins of this 15th century manor house, home of the Lovell family for centuries.
-The manor of Lovell was once in the hands of the crown, and appears to have been granted to the Lovell family by Henry I prior to 1124.
-The manor holding passed through a succession of Lovels until John Lovell (d.
+Located in a picturesque position beside the River Windrush in the lovely village of Minster Lovell are the ruins of this 15th-century manor house, home of the Lovell family for centuries.
+The manor of Lovell was once in the hands of the Crown and appears to have been granted to the Lovell family by Henry I prior to 1124.
+The manor holding passed through a succession of Lovells until John Lovell (d.
 1310) was created first Lord Lovell.

 The manor was briefly held by Hugh le Despenser, favourite of King Edward II, during the infancy of the third Lord Lovell.
 Francis, Lord Lovell, was created Viscount Lovell in 1477, but after he fought on behalf of Richard II at the Battle of Bosworth his estates were seized by the crown.
 For a time it was held by Jasper Tudor, uncle of Henry VII, and then by a succession of tenants.